ColeDeanShepherd/TESUnity/README.md

 # TESUnity

-World viewers for Elder Scrolls games in the Unity game engine with VR support supporting Oculus and OpenVR.
+World viewers for Elder Scrolls games in the Unity game engine with VR support supporting Oculus, OSVR and OpenVR.
+For advanced VR support, please read the README.md located into the `Vendors` folder.

 ## Getting Started